pagopa-archive/benchmark-mock-generator/README.md

 4. Not tested, but maybe it could.
 Documentation says it uses lowdb to store data.
 5. Not tested, but it could be possible writing a custom middleware ([more details here](https://www.npmjs.com/package/json-server#add-middlewares)).
 6. Endpoint's responses are retrieved from the `db.json` file generated.
 Another way is to generate data using JS ([more details here](https://www.npmjs.com/package/json-server#generate-random-data)).
+7. Based on prism [roadmap](https://github.com/stoplightio/prism#-roadmap), at some point the data persistence feature will be available, allowing Prism to act like a sandbox, no ETA is provided.
+8. Based on prism [roadmap](https://github.com/stoplightio/prism#-roadmap), at some point the recording/learning mode feature will be available, no ETA is provided.
+9. [Prism](https://docs.stoplight.io/docs/prism/83dbbd75532cf-http-mocking#response-examples) allows you to override the return response through open-api examples.

 ## Details